 Committee meetings are open to the public.
-If you are interested a great way to learn more is to attend one of our meetings.
-If you find you are interested, please contact PCMs main office and they will connect you with the respective committee chair will follow up with you.
+If you are interested, a great way to learn more is to attend one of our meetings.
+If you find you are interested, please contact PCMs main office and they will connect you with the respective committee chair and will follow up with you.

 Parent Involvement